-There are two surface water reservoirs upstream from the Pony Creek treatment plant, Upper Pony Creek and Merritt Reservoirs.
+There are two surface water reservoirs upstream from the Pony Creek Treatment Plant, Upper Pony Creek and Merritt Reservoirs.
 The larger Upper Pony Creek Reservoir can hold 2 billion gallons of water; and Merritt Reservoir can hold 125 million gallons.
-A third source of surface water is the Joe Ney Reservoir which can store another 90 million gallons.
+A third source of surface water is the Joe Ney Reservoir which can store another 90 million gallons. to Coos Bay-North Bend Water Board's Pony Creek system.
+The study also inventoried the potential contaminant sources that may impact the water supply.
+The study can be reviewed by those interested at the Coos Bay Public Library, North Bend Public Library, or the Water Board Office.